MEET THE FHA TEAM

 "No two seats are identical," said Christine.
 This is why she adores working on cars!
 What matters most to her is "seeing a seat that is really rough and making it look gorgeous."
 The uniqueness of each project is what draws her interest in them!
 According to Christine the most rewarding upholstery project she's done was a vinyl top for a '74 Bonneville.
 Ten years from now, she still envisions herself working on upholstery.
 Other than that her hobbies are riding her motorcycle, reading fantasy and sci-fi novels, drawing, riding roller coasters at Six Flags, swimming, fishing, and camping.
 She loves spending time in the outdoors!

 SECURITY: LILY & GRACE

 Okay, so maybe they're not really security.
 More like cute couch potatoes.
 (Lily left, Grace right)

 The FHA team is always looking to expand and grow our team.
-If you have experience with any of fields listed below then please call or stop by the shop to discuss open positions.
-All positions require a min. of 5-years experience.
-Pay is based off of experience and very competitive.
-We offer many benefits to our employees and the atmosphere is much different than a collision shop.
-Call us today if you'd like to set up an interview. #314-416-1380
+If you have experience with any of fields listed below, please call or stop by the shop to discuss open positions.
+All positions require a min. of 5 years' experience.
+Pay is competitive and based off of experience.
+We offer many benefits to our employees, and the atmosphere is much different than a collision shop.
+If you'd like to set up an interview, call us today: #314-416-1380